konfuzio-ai/konfuzio-sdk/docs/sdk/examples/word-tokenizer/index.md

 ## Tutorial: Getting Word Bounding Box (BBox) for a Document

-In this tutorial, we will walk through how to extract the bounding box (BBox) for words in a document, rather than for individual characters, using the Konfuzio SDK.
-This process involves the use of the `WhitespaceTokenizer` from the Konfuzio SDK to tokenize the document and identify word-level spans, which can then be visualized or used to extract BBox information.
+In this tutorial, we will walk through how to extract the bounding box (BBox) for words in a Document, rather than for individual characters, using the Konfuzio SDK.
+This process involves the use of the `WhitespaceTokenizer` from the Konfuzio SDK to tokenize the Document and identify word-level Spans, which can then be visualized or used to extract BBox information.

 ### Prerequisites

 - You will need to have the Konfuzio SDK installed.
-- You should have access to a project on the Konfuzio platform.
+- You should have access to a Project on the Konfuzio platform.

 ### Preview of Result